Bryan-Thaoxaochay/HW-5-Work-Day-Scheduler/README.md

 ## JS

 One big thing I learned with JS in this project was learning how to use the date() extension and all its variations.
 For instance, how to get the date, month, year, and hour of the day.
 Along with that, I got some practice with local storage and how to use it.
 Then I also had to append what was in local storage onto the table, so practicing appending new elements to the table was very helpful.
 Lastly, figuring out how to change the color of the boxes was satisfying since it worked out pretty smooth.
 However, there is a lot of DRY code so hopefully I can try and figure out a more efficient way.
+Also, I got a lot of help from Nate with using "this" and connecting the onclick action with the button and the value of the textbox.

 # Description

+Loading the webpage will give you a display of the header, a subheader, the current date, and a table where one can enter and save a task for a specific time.
+After entering something and clicking the button, the text will display at the bottom when the page is refreshed.
+Unfortunately, I wasn't able to figure out how to attach multiple tasks to the bottom.
+It can only keep track of one task at a time.

 # Screenshots